alpataseven/Eksi-Sozluk-Project/README.md

   ```bash
   python eksi_sozluk.py
   ```
-  2. The script will fetch content from 10 random pages of the "Real Madrid" topic on Ekşi Sözlük and save it to entries.txt.
+  2. The script will fetch content from 10 random pages of the "Yönetim Bilişim Sistemleri" topic on Ekşi Sözlük and save it to entries.txt.
   3. After execution, you can find the extracted content in entries.txt.

   ## Code Explanation